computationalpathologygroup/WSICS/readme.md

 --template_output [file path to an output location]
 ```

-If one or multiple whole-slide images contain ink or other heavily represented artifacts, then the **ink** or **k** parameters can be set.
+If one or multiple whole-slide images contain ink or other heavily represented artifacts, then the **ink** or **k** parameter can be set.
 This will reduce the chance of a patch being selected to collect training pixels for the algorithm, and thus potentially insuring a better result.

 ```
 -k, --ink